Digitalisation leads to some radical changes.

 Plug and Play – building partnerships in Silicon Valley

-Vienna Insurance Group and Wiener Städtische Versicherung have recently joined Silicon Valley-based Plug and Play Tech Center, the leading global innovation platform, as Founding Partners.
-Our cooperation with the platform will enable us to work with start-ups in Vienna, Munich and Silicon Valley on selected topics, and give us access to over 15,000 approved start-ups.
+Vienna Insurance Group and Wiener Städtische Versicherung are Founding Partners of the leading global innovation platform Plug and Play Tech Center.
+Our cooperation with the Silicon Valley-based platform enables us to work with start-ups in Vienna, Munich and Silicon Valley on selected topics, and give us access to over 15,000 approved start-ups.
 In comparison with other similar innovation platforms, the major benefit for us is that, after we have specifically defined our requirements, Plug and Play can introduce us to specially selected start-ups which can offer or are developing suitable solutions.
 Plug and Play’s Munich hub is particularly promising due to its strong focus on insurtech.
 We are focusing on innovations in our core business.

 Mobility for the future